ioos/registry/README.md

   * Rob will change the status of the service to 'For Removal'
   * The administrator at NGDC will then manually set a flag that will remove ALL previous metadata records before harvest.
 This will result in an entirely new refresh of the content for that web accessible folder.
   * The admin at NGDC will then change the status of the servic in the Collection Source table to 'Removed'.

+### Common reasons for failure of harvest
+1. XML is not well formed
+2. ISO metadata does not pass 19139 schema validation
+3. Metadata records are not harvested from service into registry
+4.

 ESRI Geoportal